DynamicWeb CLI

 Extracting files from solutions is just as easy as well, with the DynamicWeb CLI you can list out the structure of a solution and get full exports of the files structure and the database.
 Importing files into a solution is just as easy as well, as long as you have access to the files and the solution, they can be imported with a simple command using the DynamicWeb CLI.

-If you plan on extending the functionality or contributing to DynamicWeb CLI, clone the repository so all the code is available locally, to do that do the following; Clone from github then move to project dir and run
+If you want to extend or contribute to DynamicWeb CLI, clone the repository so all the code is available locally:

 Commands